-Social distancing requirements for in-person dinners hosted by community members
+Requirements for Outdoor Socially-Distant dinners hosted by OneTable community members:

-- We are allowing up to 10 people total per dinner to gather, OR whatever smaller number can be accommodated with 6 feet of distance between each person/household where the dinner will be held.
+- We allow up to 10 people total per dinner to gather, OR whatever smaller number can be accommodated with 6 feet of distance between each person/household where the dinner will be held.

 - Everyone should be masked other than when they are seated, eating dinner, and 6 feet apart.

-- Outdoor space only: we ask that you plan to use parks for this purpose; private backyards are acceptable if large enough to accommodate 6′ of space between each participant.
-Notes: in the case of inclement weather the only options are: cancel/reschedule dinner, move to virtual dinner, have smaller dinners with roommates.
+- Outdoor space only: we ask that you plan to use parks for this purpose; private backyards are acceptable if large enough to accommodate 6 feet of space between each participant.
+Note: in the case of inclement weather the only options are: cancel/reschedule dinner, move to virtual dinner, have dinner with roommates only.
 Under no circumstances should dinners be moved inside.

-- If hosting in a private backyard, host should wipe down high-touch surfaces and have masks, hand sanitizer and cleaning supplies on hand.
+- If hosting in a private backyard, the host should wipe down high-touch surfaces and have masks, hand sanitizer, and cleaning supplies readily available to all participants.
 Do not allow guests into your home for any reason.